 FINANCIAL AID CONSIDERATIONS

-A student who withdraws from the College before completing a degree is required to fill out a Leave of Absence/Withdrawal Form.
-This form is available in the Office of Academic Advisement (Student Success Center-RIC , first floor) and online from the web pages of the Offices of Academic Advisement and Registrar.
+A student who withdraws from the University before completing a degree is required to fill out a Leave of Absence/Withdrawal Form.
+This form is available in the Office of Academic Advisement (Student Success Center-RIC, first floor) and online from the web pages of the Offices of Academic Advisement and Registrar.
 Upon completing the form, the student arranges for an exit interview with a staff member from the Academic Advisement office.
-Upon completion of the exit interview, the withdrawal process is finalized.
+After completion of the exit interview, the form should be taken to the Registration Office (DS Room 120) for processing where then the withdrawal is finalized.
 Return after withdrawal from the College necessitates a formal application to the Office of Admissions for readmission.
 A student accepted for readmission following withdrawal must meet all requirements in force at the time of the student’s return to the College.

-If a student withdraws from all classes before the end of the semester, the student should use the Withdrawal From All Courses form, which is available in the Office of Academic Advisement.
+If a student withdraws from all classes before the end of the semester, the student should use the Withdrawal From All Courses form, which is available in the Office of Academic Advisement by the appropriate deadline (Consult Academic Calendar).
 If the student intends to register for the subsequent semester, no other form is needed.
 If the student does not intend to return for the subsequent semester, the Leave of Absence/ Withdrawal Form should also be completed.

 LEAVE OF ABSENCE POLICY